-Chemistry II (AG1204SH)
+Chemistry II

+Year: I Total: 7 hours/week

-Year: I Semester: II Total: 7 hours /week Lecture: 4 hours/week Tutorial: 1 hour/week Practical: hours/week Lab: 2 hours/week
+Semester: II Lecture: 4 hours/week

+Tutorial: 1 hour/week

 This course is designed to give students the fundamental concept of physical, organic and in-organic chemistry.
 Emphasis is given to the principles related to chemistry within everyday life and to the application of chemistry in Agriculture science.
 An additional function of the course is to stimulate interest in the application of chemistry and to prepare the student for further study in this field.
 Chemistry practical acquaints the student with use of related laboratory equipment and provides practical application of learned theory, which is relevant to Forestry